chenxuan520/vim-fast/README.en.md

 ## Postscript

-- Using VIM should not really be used as an IDE out of the box, but at first the nothing interface discourages most people, so I have created this repository to take you through the process of making VIM an IDE in the least amount of time, but keeping the configuration files as simple as possible.
+- Using VIM should not really be used as an out-of-the-box ide, but at first the nothing interface discourages most people, so I have created this repository to take you through the VI in the least amount of time.

 - When you are familiar with VIM, you may feel that the shortcuts I have set are anti-human, at that time you can customize everything yourself, everything in VIM is customizable, when you edit .vimrc yourself, VIM will become your best weapon!

 ---

-- If this repository is useful to you, you can give a star
+- If this repository is useful to you, you can give a star!